Bus Accident Lawyer & School Bus Accident Attorney

 Serious Injuries Resulting From Bus Accidents

 Most wide right turn accidents occur at low speeds.
 The chances of a fatality are comparatively lower compared to other accident scenarios involving buses and trucks.
-However, victims often suffer serious injuries in such accidents.
+However, victims often suffer severe injuries in such accidents.
 Some commonly reported injuries include:

 - broken bones